sweirich/graded-haskell/README.md

 A Graded Dependent Type System
 ==============================

-This repository includes Coq proofs for the results claimed in Section 7.2 of the paper "A graded dependent type system with a usage-aware semantics", by Pritam Choudhury, Harley Eades III, Richard A. Eisenberg and Stephanie Weirich.
-This paper will appear in POPL 2021 and is avaiable [here](https://github.com/sweirich/graded-haskell/blob/main/popl21-choudhury.pdf).
+"A graded dependent type system with a usage-aware semantics", by Pritam Choudhury, Harley Eades III, Richard A. Eisenberg and Stephanie Weirich will appear in POPL 2021 and a preprint is available [here](https://github.com/sweirich/graded-haskell/blob/main/popl21-choudhury.pdf).

 The extended version of the paper is available from [arXiv](https://arxiv.org/abs/2011.04070).

 * Key results

+This repository includes Coq proofs for the results claimed in Section 7.2 of the paper.

 The individual results can be found in the corresponding Coq files and theorem statements.
 (All Coq files are in the `src` subdirectory.)